 You really can make this candle holder as big or small as you would like, depending on the size candle you wish to use.
 I used a small square glass to fit a votive candle nicely.
 The shape doesn’t matter either, as long as it’s not an irregular shape like an hour glass.

-2. Use tacky glue to adhere your branches to the glass.
+Starting at the corners and working your way in, se tacky glue to adhere your branches to the glass.
 You will want to use this type of glue because it dries clear and you will never see it through the glass.
-It tacks on fairly quick but can move around for several hours.
+It tacks on fairly quick but you can move it around for several hours.
 I still had some wet glue in spots after having it set overnight.
 However, all of the branches were still held in place.